Intestinal Defense – Supports Healthy Microbial Balance in the GI Tract

 Is this safe for a pregnant or nursing mother?
 If you are pregnant, nursing or taking any medications for depression or anxiety, consult your health care provider before taking this product.

 Should this be taken at a specific time of the day?
 Can be taken in the morning, or in divided doses throughout the day.
-Can be taken with or without food.

 - Frizelle F. Constipation in adults.
 Clin Evod (online).
 2007;0413 (August 1).

 - Waterman, E. and Lockwood, B. Active components and clinical applications of olive oil.
 Altern Med Rev. 2007; 12(4):331-342.